The Serviap Global knowledge base is now available! Check it out here.

 Employer of Record EOR in Costa Rica

-An EOR will take on payroll, compliance with the laws of the country, timekeeping, any claims on unemployment, the benefits to be paid and given, workers’ compensation in the case of accidents and otherwise, and more.
+An EOR in Costa Rica will take on payroll, compliance with the laws of the country, timekeeping, any claims on unemployment, the benefits to be paid and given, workers’ compensation in the case of accidents and otherwise, and more.
 You can also partner with a PEO, which is similar – they help with taxes, benefits, and HR.

-Serviap serves as the client’s Employer of Record (EOR) handling all things human resources whilst freeing the client to focus on growth and expanding the business into new markets.
+An EOR in Costa Rica will handle all things human resources whilst freeing the client to focus on growth and expanding the business into new markets.

 The tasks Serviap specializes in can include: